awsdocs/aws-lambda-developer-guide/doc_source/java-handler-io-type-stream.md

   test
   ```

 Follow instructions provided in the Getting Started\.
-For more information, see  [Step 2\.3: \(Optional\) Create a Lambda Function Authored in Java](get-started-step4-optional.md)\.
+For more information, see  [\(Optional\) Create a Lambda Function Authored in Java](get-started-step4-optional.md)\.
 Note the following differences:

 + When you create a deployment package, don't forget the `aws-lambda-java-core` library dependency\.